Industry Terms and Definitions

 Ring Twister A spinning machine used in yarn manufacture.
 Imparts twist in aligned fibers.

 Roll Fabric that is wound on a round inner core such as a tube.
-A roll can contain about 50 to 150 yards.
+A roll can contain about 30 to 150 yards.
+Also known as a "bolt.”

 Rom or Rol From Worth Street Rules.
 Technically, the expression “run of the loom” can be applied only to cloth.
 It is used to describe cloth as it comes from the loom in the normal course of manufacture and before it has been classified as first quality, second quality, and other inferior gradings.
 Under either description, the buyer is entitled to expect approximately the normal proportion of the several gradings which the subject mill makes when running the products specified.
 This naturally means a preponderance of first quality goods.
 However, it is considered unfair practice for a seller to so describe any particular bad lot of merchandise, even though such a description would be accurate.
 Therefore, it is customary for the mill to eliminate from goods so described any merchandise which may not be fairly classified as first or second quality.